 4. You are not frequently engaging with followers – influencers, media, customers and others – that mention or tag your brand or organization in their own posts.

 To improve engagement and build relationships, share and comment on User Generated Content (UGC) that mentions your brand or organization.
 Even a simple “like” on a customer’s comment shows that your brand is paying attention and values what they have to say.
 Also, if you’re not using Facebook Messenger to communicate, then you may be missing an opportunity to have one-on-one conversations.
 Responding quickly or timely is crucial as customers have come to expect a quick response.
 Facebook also shows followers your average response time.

-Molly Summa, Kara Hamstra, & Mackenzie Gorham, Sikich Public Relations Experts & Scott Piner, Marketing Account Executive
+Kara Hamstra & Mackenzie Gorham, Public Relations Experts

 5. You don’t have a plan.